SURGroup/UQpy/docs/source/dimension_reduction_doc.rst

 The ``DiffusionMaps`` class is imported using the following command:

->>> from DimensionReduction import DiffusionMaps
+>>> from UQpy.dimension_reduction import DiffusionMaps

 One can use the following command to instantiate the class ``DiffusionMaps``

-.. autoclass:: UQpy.DimensionReduction.DiffusionMaps
+.. autoclass:: UQpy.dimension_reduction.DiffusionMaps
     :members:

 POD